jarno-r/propositional-logic-scala/README.md

 2. A function can return null
 3. A function might never terminate.

 The third problem is fundamental.
-For example, proof by contradiction becomes problematic, the existence of a fuction `f: A => FALSE` does not prove that you can actually prove *FALSE* from *A*.
+For example, proof by contradiction becomes problematic: The existence of a fuction `f: A => FALSE` does not prove that you can actually prove *FALSE* from *A*.
 One approach is to test `f` with a dummy proof, but then `f` can steal the dummy proof and break the system.